 4] NetSh Command

-The simplest way of doing so will be by typing in some commands in a CMD window.
-This method does not require any software installation, it is simple and quick.
+The simplest way to do so is to type commands in a CMD window.
+This method does not require any software installation; it is simple and quick.
 Make sure you are connected to the Wi-Fi you want to run a signal test on.

-Windows offers a built-in command that can show the signal strength.
-When you run the NETSH command, it will display the signal strength in terms of percentage.
-Here is the command what it looks like.
+Windows offers a built-in command to show signal strength.
+When you run the NETSH command, it displays the signal strength as a percentage.
+Here is what the command looks like.

 netsh wlan show interface

 This will give you detailed information about the wireless network.
 This type of information is not available in the network and sharing center or even the settings app.
-You can view GUID, Physical Address, State, SSID, BSSID, Network Type, Radio Type, Authentication, Cipher, Channel, Receive/Transmit rate, and most importantly the signal.
+You can view the GUID, Physical Address, State, SSID, BSSID, Network Type, Radio Type, Authentication, Cipher, Channel, Receive/Transmit rate, and, most importantly, the signal.
 The signal is represented as a percentage value and is the most accurate measure of strength.
-You can run this command as many times and you will notice the change in signal values every time you move around your device a little bit.
+You can run this command as many times as you like, and you will notice changes in the signal values each time you move your device slightly.

 As you can see in the image that 98% looks promising, but if you convert it into dBm, it will tell a different story.
 Here is the formula for converting a signal percentage into dBm.